cameronmathis/txtFileGrapher/README.md

 # txtFileGrapher
-A python project that used matplotlib to plot coordinates in the dataPoints.txt file.
+A python project that uses matplotlib to plot coordinates in the dataPoints.txt file.

 # Accepted Format
 A list of coordinates each separated by a new line.